killermann/samk.blog/content/2020/hot-take-dinners/index.md

 ---
 title: Organize a Hot Take Dinner
-excerpt: Perfect for when everyone feels they have to have an opinion about something, and you're also hungry.
+excerpt: Perfect for when everyone feels like they have to have an opinion about something, and you're also hungry.
 author: Sam Killermann
 type: post
 date: 2020-01-04T14:38:00+06:00